Last updated: Mar-22-2023

 - Expand the Folders drop-down, to view all sub-folders of the current folder as small grid icons.

-- When in a non-folder view, such as search results or a collection view, you can navigate to the containing folder of a selected asset by right-clicking the asset and selecting Show folder or by clicking the folder link displayed on the bottom of the card.
+- When in a non-folder view, such as advanced search or a collection view, you can navigate to the containing folder of a selected asset by right-clicking the asset and selecting Open containing folder or by clicking the folder link displayed on the bottom of the card.

-If you know the name of the folder you want to view (or a part of it), you can quickly navigate to it from any view via the Media Library Search bar.
+- If you know the name of the folder you want to view (or a part of it), you can quickly navigate to it from any view via the Global Search bar.
 As you type, any folder names matching the characters you've entered will be included in the search filter (along with assets, collections, and other entities that match your query).
 You can easily identify folders by the folder icon.
 Clicking on the folder in the search filter navigates directly to it.
+(For more information, see Global Search.)

 The easiest way to create folders or subfolders is from the Add Folder button near the folder path breadcrumbs.
 You can also create a new folder when moving assets to a new location.